edufuga/LinkedDataScala/Ontology.md

 # References

 ## Rationale
-This section contains a compact selections of some of the resources and references which were useful in developing the ontology and gaining (more) knowledge about ontologies.
+This section contains a compact selection of some of the resources and references which were useful in developing the ontology and gaining (more) knowledge about ontologies.
 Furthermore, the techniques and methodologies for ontology engineering also needed to be considered.